-On September 17, the Cairo Institute for Human Rights Studies (CIHRS), as well as a number of other human rights 11111organizations and their managing directors, will be subjected to a hearing at the Cairo Criminal Court in connection with Case No. 173 (2011), known as the “Foreign Funding Case.”
+On September 17, the Cairo Institute for Human Rights Studies (CIHRS), as well as a number of other human rights organizations and their managing directors, will be subjected to a hearing at the Cairo Criminal Court in connection with Case No. 173 (2011), known as the “Foreign Funding Case.”
 The impending hearing will rule on the freezing of the organizations’ assets.

 The investigating bodies filed a petition to Chief Judge Mohammed al-Shorbagi, Judge Mohammed Kamel Hasbo, and Judge Safaa eldin Abaza; requesting the assets of CIHRS to be frozen; including the assets of two CIHRS staff members and Director Bahey eldin Hassan, his wife and three children, two of whom are minors.